marklogic-community/corb2/README.md

 Corb v2.1.3 or later requires marklogic-xcc-8.0.*.jar or later to run.
 Please note that xcc 8 is backwards compatible up to MarkLogic 5.
 Also, please use java 1.7 or later for running corb.

-To build corb using ant, please specify java.library.user folder in the build.properties file and place marklogic-xcc-8.0.3.jar in this folder.
+To build corb using ant, please specify java.library.user folder in the build.properties file and place marklogic-xcc-8.0.*.jar in this folder.
 Please update build.xml for building corb with a later version of xcc jar.

 Corb uses java logger.
-To customize logging, please specify logging configuration file using java system arg
+To customize logging, please specify logging configuration file using java system argument
 `-Djava.util.logging.config.file=/path/to/logging.properties`

 ### Running Corb